 One of the most useful features of this drone that makes it great for beginners is how stable it remains while in the air.
 It even has a no-tip function to allow for an even smoother fly.
 This is the best small drone for less than $100, for the beginner looking to experiment with a fast, versatile, and extremely smooth flying drone at a shockingly affordable price.
 It comes with a 2.4ghz transmitter, spare propellers, and a USB charging cable, charges in forty minutes, and offers a decent amount of flight time averaging out at nine minutes.

 The size and weight of this small drone make it perfect for travel and fun on rainy days, but after long enough it can leave something to be desired, as it features no camera or FPV function.

 - Very light, may not be good for outdoors on windy days

 Have a quick look at the Hubsan X4 in the video below

-Finally, in the number five spot for the best drones under 100 is the Syma X11.
+Finally, in the number five spot for this list is the Syma X11.
 For the drone enthusiasts who may feel a little intimidated by some of the larger drones, the Syma X11 R/C Quadcopter is a perfect alternative.
 This little R/C unit is 15 x 4 x 8 inches in its dimensions, and weighs just over fifteen ounces.
-It is a good drone for those who are more comfortable with other R/C units and want something that is easier to control with a price point under $100.
+It is a good drone for those who are more comfortable with other R/C units and want something that is easier to control with a price point that is reasonable.